pickitup247/pickitup247.github.io/src/pyckitup.md

 ## How it works

 pyckitup is a thin layer glueing RustPython interpreter to quicksilver game engine.
-It compiles to a single binary on different systems.
-Native binaries(as opposed to wasm) also come with wasm files.

 When you load a pyckitup game in browser, it loads a single 5MB wasm blob and interprets Python code stored in localStorage.
 As a result there is a 10MB code size limit.